sweetlandj/Platibus/README.md

   </system.webServer>
 ```

 The path can be anything you like, but it must agree with the `baseUri` specified in the `<platibus>` configuration section.
-In the above example, the configured `baseUri` would be `http://<host>:<port>/platibus` where /host/ and /port/ are the hostname and port specified in the `http` protocol binding in the web site configuration.
+In the above example, the configured `baseUri` would be `http://<host>:<port>/platibus` where _host_ and _port_ are the hostname and port specified in the `http` protocol binding in the web site configuration.

 Due to the inability to specify extra configuration parameters in the `handler` element, only a single Platibus instance can be hosted.
 Further, the Platibus configuration must use the default section name `platibus` in order to be recognized and honored by the HTTP handler.